Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Sequential Measurements Metrology

-where $\mathcal{F}_\lambda^{(j)}$ represents the classical Fisher information at step $j$, $\Delta\mathcal{F}_\lambda^{(n)}$ is the increment of the classical Fisher information after performing one more measurement following the recording of $(n{-}1)$ measurements, and $f_\lambda^{\pmb{\gamma},(n)}$ is the classical Fisher information obtained from the $n$-th measurement $p(\gamma_n)$ in trajectory $\pmb{\gamma}$.
-Utilizing this approach, one can examine the behavior of the classical Fisher information for arbitrarily large numbers of sequential measurements.
+where $I^{(j)}$ represents the CFI at step $j$, $\Delta I^{(n)}$ is the increment of the CFI after performing one more measurement following the recording of $(n{-}1)$ measurements, and $f^{\pmb{\gamma},(n)}(\theta){:=}f^{\pmb{\gamma},(n)}$ is the CFI obtained from the $n$-th measurement $p(\gamma_n)$ in trajectory $\pmb{\gamma}$.
+Utilizing this approach, one can examine the behavior of the CFI for arbitrarily large numbers of sequential measurements.
 Conducting local projections on a quantum many-body probe leads to probe's finite memory, attributed to repeated local projections and free evolution, resulting in a rank-1 matrix~\cite{yang2023extractable}.
-This probe's finite memory is linked to the transition from super-linear to linear scaling of classical Fisher information.
-After losing memory of an early state, classical Fisher information scales linearly with $n_\mathrm{seq}$, limiting the extractable information capacity of the quantum probe in sequential measurements.
+This probe's finite memory is linked to the transition from super-linear to linear scaling of CFI.
+After losing memory of an early state, CFI scales linearly with $n_\mathrm{seq}$, limiting the extractable information capacity of the quantum probe in sequential measurements.